The role of data analytics in revolutionizing the insurance industry

 10

-Data analytics and data visualization
+Data analytics & visualization

 01 Requirements analysis